inuimasataka/inuimasatakainfo/README.md

 ## About My Research
-Interested in Indo-Tibetan Tantric Buddhism, especially Pañcakrama by tantric Nāgārjuna and its Tibetan commentaries such as Rim lnga rab tu gsal ba'i sgron me by rJe Tsong kha pa, and now working on them.
-The study of the texts on rdzogs rim, which explains how to practise using the mental state of ‘od gsal that humans face when they die, can contribute to the well-being of humankind and to our understanding of death.
-Furthermore, on the basis of analysing the logical structure of Tibetan bsDus grwa literature, trying to build an algorithm for logical judgement with the help of logic programming languages such as Prolog.
-Moreover, interested in narrative analysis, in terms of what is told and what is not about his or her own sufferings.
+I study Indo-Tibetan Tantric Buddhism.
+In particular, I am reading the Pañcakrama by Tantric Nāgārjuna and related Tibetan commentaries such as rJe Tsongkhapa's Rim lnga rab tu gsal ba'i sgron me.
+The Pañcakrama is based on Guhyasamājatantra (gsang ba 'dus pa), which is regarded as a follow-up to the Tattvasaṃgrahasūtra, which also greatly influenced Japanese esoteric Buddhism.
+It is a fundamental canonical text for rDzogs rim (niṣpannakrama). rJe Tsongkhapa, the founder of dGe lugs pa school, the largest school of Tibetan Buddhism, authored Rim lnga rab tu gsal ba'i sgron me, which is one of his last works, and occupies an important place in the study of thought, particularly in relation to emptiness and tantric monasticism.
+It describes the practices that utilise the mental state of ‘od gsal that humans face at the time of death, and philosophy that makes this possible.
+This research can contribute to humanity's spiritual stability and understanding of death.
+In this century of medical and brain science developments, tantric practices and texts can provide us an important guide to our understanding of life, death and suffering.

 ## Background